 Hypothesis or Significance Testing

-2) State the null and alternative hypothesis mathematically one of three ways (note that Ho always has the same form).
-Always use a parameter never a statistic when stating the a hypothesis.
+3. State the null and alternative hypothesis mathematically one of three ways (note that Ho always has the same form).
+Always use a parameter never a statistic when stating a hypothesis.
+Remember that Ho represents no effect.

 p = the area of the lower tail